 Thanks to former Shorenstein Center Executive Director Nancy Palmer for this narrative of the Center’s history.

 Nancy Gibbs became Director of the Shorenstein Center in April of 2018.
 Gibbs is the former Editor in Chief of TIME and former editorial director of the TIME Inc. News Group.
 She joined TIME in 1985 and worked as a writer and editor before taking on senior management roles.
 Gibbs was named TIME’s 17th managing editor in 2013 and was the first woman to hold the position.
 She is one of the most published writers in the magazine’s history, having covered four presidential campaigns and written more cover stories than any other writer.
 Gibbs won the National Magazine Award for her cover story in Time’s black-bordered September 11, 2001, special issue.
 She is the co-author, along with Michael Duffy, of two best-selling presidential histories: The President’s Club: Inside the World’s Most Exclusive Fraternity (2012) and The Preacher and the Presidents: Billy Graham in the White House (2007).

 Gibbs has emphasized the focus of the Center’s research, fellowships, teaching, and events on the currently evolving and troubled information ecosystem, and its impact on democracy.
-Through this lens, the Center’s focus is on studying misinformation, media manipulation, news sustainability, and digital platform accountability, and on helping ensure that journalists have access to the most high-quality information possible in a challenging environment.
+Through this lens, the Center’s focus is on studying misinformation, news quality and sustainability, public interest technology, digital platform accountability, and the science of how people take in information and make decisions.